Nuclear Medicine Residency

 In addition to clinical nuclear medicine training, the program emphasizes academic activities and involvement in scientific research.
 Residents are encouraged to participate in the division's research projects that fit their interests and that contribute to achievement of their career goals.
 Our residents have been quite successful in academic productivity, with numerous abstracts accepted for presentations at major national scientific meetings, such as the Society of Nuclear Medicine and Radiological Society of North America (RSNA) scientific sessions.
-Three residents have received the RSNA Molecular Imaging Young Investigator Award (2006, 2008 and 2013).

 Training is conducted at the University of Maryland Medical Center (site 1) and the Baltimore Veterans Administration Medical Center (site 2).
 The two hospitals are physically connected.
-The program has seven advanced SPECT cameras (four in site 1, three in site 2), three PET/CT scanners (two in site 1 and one in site 2), and two radionuclide generators (99mTc and 82Rb, in site 1).
+The program has seven advanced SPECT cameras (four in site 1, three in site 2), three PET/CT scanners (two in site 1 and one in site 2), one PET/MR in site 1 and two radionuclide generators (99mTc and 82Rb, in site 1).
 The radiology department now includes a small animal imaging center, with SPECT and PET/CT capabilities, as well as other preclinical research modalities.

 For More Information